Archives

 “The Vision Rehabilitation Therapist: Your Advocate for Independence”

-Ed Haines from the Hadley Institute talks about the services of one of the most important professionals in the low vision team.
+Ed Haines from Hadley Helps talks about the services of one of the most important professionals in the low vision team.

 “Low Vision Rehabilitation from the Inside Out”